 The color red has connotations ranging from pain to desire, commitment to rage.
 As a queer person I am often looking to the past for clarity in the present.
-The excavation of Pompeii revealed a society of modern day social deviance and sexual intrigue where a patron of a bathhouse could point to an image on a frieze and engage in a sexual act between two men or multiple partners.
+The excavation of Pompeii revealed a society of modern day social deviance and sexual intrigue where a patron of a bathhouse could point to an image on a frieze and engage in a sexual act between two men or multiple partners of varied sexes.
 As soon as humans in the Western world moved towards the possibility of sexual liberation a volcano erased all traces of that society.

 The question of the color photograph as art entered into the conversation around the same time the AIDS epidemic was obliterating generations of gay men.
 My seminal introduction to color photography was through the works of AIDS and post-AIDS artists, freezing the separation between black and white and color in tragedy.